-The Ray scholarship program will consist of two progress check-ins: a monthly meeting between you and your chapter, as well as an initial kickoff meeting between your chapter, CFI, parents, and you.
+The Ray Aviation Scholarship will consist of two progress check-ins: a monthly meeting between you and your chapter, as well as an initial kickoff meeting with you between your chapter, CFI, parents, and you.

 Initial Kickoff Meeting

 Prior to beginning flight training, it is recommended that you sit down with your chapter, your flight instructor, and your parents.
 Use this meeting to set the expectations of each individual, answer any lingering questions, and agree to specific payment terms.